Face your DPE on your PPL checkride day with confidence because I will tell you what to study and how to prepare for the PPL oral exam.

 You can also carry and refer to a few books mentioned in this article during your PPL oral exam.
 No worries, your check pilot will allow you the time to check on these books if you can’t remember a subject.

 What questions to expect from your private pilot oral exam?

 The private pilot oral exam is the verbal part of your checkride.
-During the oral exam, the DPE will ask you questions to test your aeronautical knowledge.
+The DPE will ask questions during the oral exam to test your aeronautical knowledge.

 Most of the questions will be relevant to actual flying.

 The DPE will focus more on your knowledge of:

 - Safety procedures; and

 I can’t say that the oral examiner will only ask questions about these subjects.
 However, I assure you that you will not face any questions outside the ACS.

 The DPE can ask questions outside the PPL ACS, but incorrectly answering such questions will not fail your checkride.

 Be confident that the DPE is satisfied with your performance and thinks highly of you.
 Hence the designated pilot examiner asked questions beyond the PPL ACS.